q-viper/q-viper.github.io/_posts/2022-10-23-finding-datetime-in-text-using-python.md

 ## Our Email

-There are different formats of date in our above email.
+There are different formats of datetime in the text in our above email.
 * Wed, Jun 1, 2011, 9:39 PM
 * 01/06/2011, at 7:57 PM
 * 1 June 2011 13:43